rvyav/python_allocator_memo_builder/SETUP.md

 Now open the browser and then application should be available on: `http://localhost:5173/`

+When the backend is also up and running, please use the file `fund_universe.csv` located in documents folder from this project root.

 ## BACKEND

 Make sure to be in the root folder of the project, the one that includes `frontend` and `backend` folders then: